Plex on Ubuntu Desktop

 How to attach the Plex Icon to the start bar:

-Once installation is complete, press the Super Key (Commonly known as the Windows Key or Super Key) and type in Plex.
+Once installation is complete, press the Super Key (Commonly known as the Windows Key or Command Key) and type in Plex.
 Right-click on the Plex Server Icon and select add to Favorites.

 How to add content to the Plex Media Server: